istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-mtls-origination/index.md

 ---

-The [Configure an egress gateway](/docs/examples/advanced-gateways/egress-gateway) example describes how to configure Istio to direct the egress traffic through a dedicated service called _egress gateway_.
+The [Configure an egress gateway](/docs/examples/advanced-gateways/egress-gateway) example describes how to configure Istio to direct egress traffic through a dedicated service called _egress gateway_.
 This example shows how to configure an egress gateway to enable mutual TLS for traffic to external services.

-To simulate a host outside the Istio service mesh, namely `nginx.example.com`, you deploy an [NGINX](https://www.nginx.com/) server in your Kubernetes cluster without injecting an Istio sidecar proxy into the server's pod.
+To simulate an actual external service that supports the mTLS protocol, you first deploy an [NGINX](https://www.nginx.com) server in your Kubernetes cluster, but running outside of the Istio service mesh, i.e., in a namespace without Istio sidecar proxy injection enabled.
-Then you configure an egress gateway to perform mutual TLS with the created NGINX server.
+Next, you configure an egress gateway to perform mutual TLS with the external NGINX server.
-Finally, you direct the traffic from the application pods inside the mesh to the created server outside the mesh through the egress gateway.
+Finally, you direct traffic from application pods inside the mesh to the NGINX server outside the mesh through the egress gateway.

 ## Generate client and server certificates and keys